-The only one who could enter the Tower was the High Clerist t himself, and since there was no High Clerist, the knig)4t.s would blocked it.
-But the Palanthians had later built an addition to the main structure that sealed off tl~:e pass, It was in this addition that the knights and the footmen were living- No one even thought of entering the Tower itself.
+The only one who could enter the Tower was the High Clerist himself, and since there was no High Clerist, the knights would defend the Tower walls with their lives, but not one of them could set foot in its sacred halls.

+Originally the Tower had merely guarded the pass, not blocked it.
+But the Palanthians had later built an addition to the main structure that sealed off the pass, It was in this addition that the knights and the footmen were living- No one even thought of entering the Tower itself.